gabrielcuvillier/arxwasm/README.md

              |   __(PNaCl port)____|__
               \_/____________________/

-This is an experimental port of the Arx Libertatis project to Portable Native Client and Pepper API (PNaCl / PPAPI), allowing to run the Arx Fatalis game in a native sandbox of Google Chrome browser.
+This is an experimental port of the Arx Libertatis project to Portable Native Client and Pepper (PNaCl / PPAPI), allowing to run the Arx Fatalis game in a native sandbox of Google Chrome browser.

-Note that this port should be considered as a technical demonstration of Portable Native Client, and is not intended for real gameplay.
-It is still subject to a few  limitations that are documented in this Readme file.
+Note that this port should be considered as a technical demonstration of Portable Native Client possibilities, and not intended for real gameplay.
+It is still subject to some limitations that are documented in this Readme file.

 ## Contents